Who?

 Biography

-Muse holds a Doctor of Musical Arts (DMA) in Collaborative Piano from the University of Michigan, studying with Ana María Otamendi and Martin Katz.
-Her doctoral work includes research on New Zealand composer Jenny McLeod, a recital program of arrangements dedicated to folk songs, spirituals and well-known classics, and the production of Eve-Song and La chanson d’Ève, an interdisciplinary exploration of womanhood through the music of Jake Heggie and Gabriel Fauré.
+Muse holds a Doctor of Musical Arts in Collaborative Piano from the University of Michigan, where she studied with Ana María Otamendi and Martin Katz.
+Her doctoral work includes research on New Zealand composer Jenny McLeod; a recital program centered on folk songs, spirituals, and well-known classics; and the production of Eve-Song and La chanson d’Ève, an interdisciplinary exploration of womanhood weaving together the music of Jake Heggie and Gabriel Fauré.